9

 • The wiffle ball field, speed pitch and climbing wall provide some good entertainment options for the kiddies

-• There are plenty of sit down bars and restaurants to enjoy a beverage and a meal including Pass & Stowe, Shake Shack, the centerfield rooftop, Goose Island at the Park, High & Inside Pub, and all the clubs for those in premium seats.
+• There are plenty of sit down bars and restaurants to enjoy a beverage and a meal including Pass & Stowe, Shake Shack, the Kona Big Wave bar, the centerfield rooftop, High & Inside Pub, and all the clubs for those in premium seats.

 THE BAD: